-On September 5 1945 Leonard Funk was awarded the United States’ highest award, the Medal of Honor.
-He earned the medal during action earlier that year where he faced off against a huge number of German troops – and won.
-In addition to his Medal of Honor, Funk also received the Distinguished Service Cross, the Silver Star, Bronze Star, and three Purple Hearts.
+On September 5, 1945, Leonard Funk Jr. was awarded the United States’ highest distinction: the Medal of Honor.
+He earned the award during action earlier that year, when he faced off against a large number of German troops and won.

-This spectacular list of awards made Funk one of the most decorated American soldiers of WWII.
+In addition to this, the paratrooper also received the Distinguished Service Cross, the Silver Star, Bronze Star and three Purple Hearts throughout his service.
+This spectacular list of awards made Funk one of the most decorated American soldiers of the Second World War.

-Leonard Alfred Funk Jr. was born on August 27, 1916, in Braddock Township, Pennsylvania, and was raised near Pittsburgh.
-He joined the US Army in June 1941 at the age of 21, a few months before Japan’s attack on Pearl Harbor brought the US into the war.
+Leonard Alfred Funk Jr. was born on August 27, 1916 in Braddock Township, Pennsylvania and raised near Pittsburgh.
+At the age of 21, he joined the US Army, a few months before the Japanese attack on Pearl Harbor brought the country into the war.

-In 1942 he volunteered for the relatively new paratroopers, being assigned to Company C of the 508th Parachute Infantry Regiment (508th PIR).
-Funk and the regiment were relocated to England in 1943 in preparation for D-Day and merged with the 82nd Airborne Division.
+In 1942, Funk volunteered for the relatively new paratroopers and, after undergoing training, was assigned to Company C, 1st Battalion, 508th Parachute Infantry Regiment at Camp Blanding, Florida.
+He and the unit were relocated to England in 1943, in preparation for the D-Day landings, and merged with the 82nd Airborne Division.

-As a paratrooper, he would participate in some of the United States’ most famous battles of the war.
+As a paratrooper, he participated in some of the Allies’ most famous battles of the conflict.

-Funk’s first taste of combat came on June 6, 1944: D-Day.
-After landing in France he and his unit fought their way toward the coast to link up with their fellow paratroopers.
-Miraculously all of the men in his unit survived.
-For this Funk received the Silver Star Medal.
+Leonard Funk’s first taste of combat came on June 6, 1944: D-Day.
+He was in command of a small unit that landed nearly 40 miles inland.
+After fighting for several days, he and his men managed to break through the German lines and link up with their fellow paratroopers.
+Miraculously, all of them survived.
+For his part, Funk received the Silver Star.

-After this came the Battle of the Bulge, where he would earn the Medal of Honor.
+After this came the Battle of the Bulge, for which he earned the Medal of Honor.

-By January 29 1945 Funk and his unit had been locked in bitter fighting against the Germans for weeks, but they had managed to advance 15 miles through a snowstorm.
-The maneuver was made so they could mount an attack on the town of Holzheim, which was held by the Germans.
+By January 29, 1945, Leonard Funk and his unit had been locked in a bitter fight against the Germans for weeks.
+Despite this, they’d managed to advance 15 miles.
+The maneuver was made so they could mount an attack on the town of Holzheim, which was held by the German Army.

-80 Germans were captured and placed under guard by four troops, while the rest of the Americans doubled back through the town to ensure it was completely empty of Germans.
-Meanwhile, the four guards were overpowered by the German prisoners, who immediately started making preparations to attack the Americans.
+Eighty Germans were captured and placed under guard by four troops, while the rest of the US soldiers doubled back to ensure the town was completely empty of Germans.
+While this was happening, the four guards became overpowered by their prisoners, who immediately started making preparations to attack the Americans.